shintiabella/ecommerce-business-performance-powerbi/README.md

 The analysis covers sales performance, product performance, customer behavior, and marketing funnel performance.

+## Business Questions

+This project aims to answer the following business questions:

+- How does revenue change over time?
+- Which sales channels and payment methods contribute the most revenue?
+- Which product categories and brands generate the highest revenue?
+- Which products contribute the most to overall revenue?
+- How many customers are purchasing and how many are newly registered?
+- How does the marketing funnel perform across different channels?
+- What is the conversion rate from funnel events to purchases?

 ## Dataset & Data Preparation

 The project uses an e-commerce transaction dataset containing sales, customer, product, payment, and marketing funnel data.